 In a long line of authority, the Court has unequivocally held that a decision of QBCC can only be challenged in debt recovery proceedings if it will mean that a resulting payment is not one made “on a claim” made under the Scheme.

-Once debt recovery proceedings have been commenced, a builder is likely to find themselves in a very difficult position.
+Once debt recovery proceedings have been commenced, a builder is likely to find itself in a very difficult position.

-Trying to take steps at that point in time, is akin to shutting the gate after the proverbial horse has bolted, or to putting the genie back in the bottle.
+Trying to take steps at that point in time, is akin to shutting the gate after the proverbial horse has bolted.

 It is critical that builders engage with the process in the event that they receive documents from QBCC and that they take appropriate action to challenge decisions of QBCC where appropriate.